GurditLubana/Group-10-Meal-Planner/Devlog.md

 ### 2022-06-17
      Dev:
       - Dane
-Duration: 4hrs
+Duration: 5hrs
    Tasks:
    - Researched HSQL and how to implement it
+   - Researched and setup data grip
-   - Created a basic version of how the database could look
+   - Created V1 of the database (more experimentation than anything)
-   - Created V1 of what the interface may require based on stub DB
+   - Created V1 of the data interface based on current stubDB
    - Started creating a entity relationship diagram